Skip to main content

 The LTC’s Office of Learning Resources (OLR) is the resource for UD students with permanent or temporary disabilities and medical conditions to receive academictestinghousing, dietary, or parking accommodations.
 This includes accommodations for service animals and emotional support animals.

-1) You must complete the Accommodations Request Process to receive any accommodations.
+1) You must complete the Accommodations Request Process for consideration of accommodations.
 Accommodations will be determined based on your individual circumstances.

 2) The information on this page describes different types of accommodations but is not all-inclusive.
 Your individual accommodations will be determined based on what is appropriate for your circumstances.
 Click on an accommodation type to see more information.